A Detailed Guide to the Cologne Christmas Market [2023]

 These two markets were fun during the day, but they became absolutely enchanting at night!

 The mugs at this market were red, rounded, and had (surprise, surprise) gnomes on them.
-What made the mug situation even more extra is that there were 15 different types of gnome mugs you could get – each stand in the two markets selling drinks had a different variety with a different gnome highlighted.
+What made the mug situation even more extra is that there were 15 different types of gnome mugs in circulation throughout the market.

 The theme for this market was angels, with stalls decked out in white and silver, and nods to stars and angels everywhere.
 There were angels at the tops of many stalls, lit stars hanging from the trees, and even women dressed up as angels walking around (they’re very nice – you can take a picture with or of them for free).